Course Descriptions

 SW 279 JUNIOR SEMINAR 2.0 Credit(s)

-Scheduled concurrently with SW 278, the Practicum Seminar facilitates, reinforces, and supports field-based learning while emphasizing both the values and ethics of professional social work.
+The Practicum Seminar facilitates, reinforces, and supports field-based learning while emphasizing both the values and ethics of professional social work.
 The course assists students in developing Generalist practice skills, including active listening, interviewing, engagement, assessment, intervention planning, and termination.
-A prerequisite to SW 378 / SW 380 Prerequisite: Take SW-278
+Course must be taken concurrently with SW 278 and student must be admitted to BSW Program and be junior standing.
+This course is a prerequisite to SW 375, SW 378 and SW 380.
+Prerequisite: Take SW-276 SW-224

 Offered: Spring Semester All Years